The Mill

 The Aldridge Haulage Business

-During the mid 1900s, the mill’s Aldridge family also ran a haulage business from the same location.
+During the mid-1900s, the mill’s Aldridge family also ran a haulage business from the same location.
 Above and below are images of the extensive fleet of vehicles used for moving bulk materials such as stone, sand and gravel.
-The above photograph was taken in the field just above the mill.
+The above photograph was taken in the field just to the north of the mill.
 The date written on the rear of the following photograph is given as Easter 1946.
-Perhaps the above image is from about the same time.
+Perhaps both images are from the same time.

-At the beginning of World War 2, the base of the old windmill had still been in its original location; only the wooden top of the mill had been demolished about 30 years before.
+At the beginning of World War 2, the base of the old windmill was still in place; only the wooden top of the mill had been demolished about 30 years before.
 As a result of urgent calls for hardcore to help in the war effort, the mill’s base was now broken up and taken to Hethel where it contributed to the foundations of the new airfield.
-Perhaps it was the Aldridge family who transported the rubble?
+Did the Aldridge haulage business help to transport the rubble?

-The Aldridge family eventually sold the mill site with its surviving operations to William Ashby & Son who were a builders merchants in the London area; the latter having started in that trade as a carrier of builders materials.
+The Aldridge family eventually sold the mill site with its surviving operations to William Ashby & Son who were a builders’ merchants in the London area, the latter having started in that trade as a carrier of building materials.
 The Croydon Archive tells us:

-We presume it would have been the Aldridge’s building materials haulage business which attracted William Ashby & Son to making their Wreningham acquisition.
+We presume it would have been Aldridge’s materials haulage business which attracted William Ashby & Son to make their Wreningham acquisition.

 A modern comment about the windmill

-The mill was well positioned from a “communications” standpoint, being located near a convenient junction with a main “highway”.
-However, in Norfolk, low average wind-speeds require a windmill to be on a hilltop or on a long and exposed slope (preferably facing the prevailing wind) to collect the greatest amount of wind energy.
-It is also important to avoid obstructions (buildings, trees etc) because those cause air turbulence – and you can’t extract useful amounts of energy from turbulent air, however “windy” it appears to be.
+The mill was well positioned from a communications standpoint, being located near a convenient junction with the main road.
+However, in Norfolk, low average wind speeds require a windmill to be on a hilltop or on a long and exposed slope (preferably facing the prevailing wind) to collect the greatest amount of wind energy.
+It is also important to avoid obstructions (buildings, trees etc) because those cause air turbulence – and you can’t extract useful amounts of energy from turbulent air, however ‘windy’ it appears to be.

 Mill Cottage which had been constructed directly to the south west of the mill, may have increased this problem.
 It was directly in the line of any south west prevailing wind – increasing the periods when the sails would have been exposed to higher levels of turbulent air; again, making it more difficult for the sails to extract useful levels of energy.